jetemi/Exam-prep/dbms II.md

 Top-down and bottom-up are two contrasting approaches to conceptual database design, each with its own strengths and weaknesses:

 *   **Top-Down Approach:**
-    *   **Starts with:** A general understanding of the organization's information needs and then progressively refines it into a detailed database structure.
     *   **Focus:**  Begins by identifying major entities (objects of interest) and relationships between them at a high level.
 Then, it decomposes these entities into attributes and defines more specific details.
     *   **Process:** Typically involves:
         1.  **Identifying entities:**  Broad categories of data.
         2.  **Defining relationships:** How entities relate to each other.
         3.  **Defining attributes:**  Characteristics of each entity.
         4.  **Normalization:** Refining the structure to reduce redundancy and improve data integrity.
-    *   **Analogy:** Think of it like outlining a book before writing it.
-You start with the overall plot (entities and relationships) and then fill in the chapters and details (attributes).
     *   **Advantages:**
         *   Provides a clear, holistic view of the data requirements from the start.
         *   Helps ensure consistency and avoids redundancy by starting with a global perspective.